appseconnect/docs/_posts/Connectors/Technology Connectors/Database/2018-12-11-OLEDB-Credentials.md

 * UserID - The Username or the UserID for the database server.
 * Initial Catalog - It is the database name on the selected server.
 * DataSource - This is the name of the Database Server.
 ![OledbAdapter-OP-ConnectionString](/staticfiles/connectors/media/technology-connector/OledbAdapter-OP-ConnectionString.png)

-8. Click on Validate and Save.
+Click on Validate and Save.
 ![OledbAdapter-OP-ConnectionString2](/staticfiles/connectors/media/technology-connector/OledbAdapter-OP-ConnectionString2.png)

 **Protip:** Removing or erasing the generated connection string enables the click to configure button {: .notice--info}

+**Protip:** It is mandatory to apply the allow saving password checkbox, else it will not allow login to the database which will cause failure while
+Testing the Connection and Validation
+{: .notice--info}

 ## How to add credentials for Cloud Integration